Why Kindness Is An Important, Perhaps The Most Important, Quality In A Loving Marriage

 - Give your partner a kiss just because

 - Bring them a tissue when they are crying or sick (this is a small act of kindness but when you are not feeling well or sad a tissue is very important)

 - Remove the snow from their car or fill up their car with gas so they don’t have to be outside in the cold

-- If they’re sick with COVID or another illness, make soup or another comfort food or bring water, medicine or something else they need or want
+- If they’re sick, make soup or another comfort food or bring water, medicine or something else they need or want

 - Write a love letter